hleskela/AI-project/README.md

    (venv)$ deactivate

 and your prompt will return to normal.
 If you issue any "pip install" commands, they will now be placed in your systems python directories as usual.

+### Checking code quality with pylint

+pylint can be installed in your virtual environment with:

+   (venv)$ pip install pylint

+we also recommend using pre-commit hooks to automatically check your code with pylint.
+To initiate the pre-commit hook you can link it to the .git/hooks directory.
+Simply do:

+'ln -s /full/path/to/the/git/root/directory/Scripts/pylint_test_suite.py /full/path/to/the/git/root/directory/.git/hooks/pre-commit'